jaspector

 Monday-Friday, generally 8:00 AM to 4:30 PM during regular county business hours

-Typical inspection sequence: For residential construction, inspections typically include footing/foundation, framing, rough-in mechanical/electrical/plumbing, insulation, and final.
+Typical sequence: For residential construction, inspections typically include footing/foundation, framing, rough-in mechanical/electrical/plumbing, insulation, and final.
 For additions and alterations, inspections are determined by the scope of permitted work.

-Do I need a building permit in unincorporated Caroline County, MD?
+01 Do I need a building permit in unincorporated Caroline County, MD?

 A building permit is required to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to install, enlarge, alter, repair, remove, convert, or replace any electrical or plumbing system.
 A zoning certificate is also required for certain land uses and accessory structures even when no building permit is needed.
 All development in the Critical Area requires Critical Area review.

-How much does a building permit cost in unincorporated Caroline County, MD?
+02 How much does a building permit cost in unincorporated Caroline County, MD?

+Building permit fees in unincorporated Caroline County, MD are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Base permit fee set by county fee schedule; plan review, energy code inspection, and building inspection fees set by private inspection agency assigned to project.
 Plan check fee: Set by the private inspection agency on a per-project basis.

-How do I apply for a building permit in unincorporated Caroline County, MD?
+03 How do I apply for a building permit in unincorporated Caroline County, MD?

-1. Determine whether the project requires a building permit, a zoning certificate, or both.
+To apply for a building permit in unincorporated Caroline County, MD, follow these steps: 1.
+Determine whether the project requires a building permit, a zoning certificate, or both.
 2. For waterfront or near-water properties, contact the Critical Area Program staff to determine whether Critical Area review applies.
 3. Gather required documents including completed application form, site plan drawn to scale, construction drawings, stormwater management plan if more than 5,000 square feet of land will be disturbed, forest conservation plan if more than 40,000 square feet of land will be cleared, and Critical Area management plan if applicable.
 4. Create an account on OnLama and submit the application electronically with all required documents, or submit in person at Suite 210.
 5. The county distributes the application to up to ten separate review functions depending on project type and location (building/codes, zoning, stormwater, forest conservation, erosion and sediment control, Critical Area, floodplain, public works, health department, and fire marshal).
 6. The county's goal is to issue comments within 15 working days of a complete application.
 7. If revisions are required, the applicant responds and the review cycle restarts for the revised elements.
 8. Once all reviews are approved, the county issues the permit and collects any remaining fees, including development impact fees for fire and EMS.
 9. Post-issuance: schedule required inspections through the county or assigned private inspection agency and obtain a use-and-occupancy certificate.

-How long does it take to get a building permit in unincorporated Caroline County, MD?
+04 How long does it take to get a building permit in unincorporated Caroline County, MD?

-What work is exempt from building permits in unincorporated Caroline County, MD?
+05 What work is exempt from building permits in unincorporated Caroline County, MD?

-How do I schedule a building inspection in unincorporated Caroline County, MD?
+06 How do I schedule a building inspection in unincorporated Caroline County, MD?

-Inspections can be scheduled via: 410-479-8100, Private inspection agency assigned to project.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Caroline County, MD via: 410-479-8100, Private inspection agency assigned to project.
 Request each required inspection at least 24 hours in advance.